Chuck Zapiec: Personal life

-After his football career, he became a Venture Capital & Private Equity Professional.
-In the mid 1990s he left Merrill Lynch and formed his own Venture Capital Company, Waterford Capital.
-Waterford invested in fast growing Internet Companies, many of which are still operating today.
+After his football career, he became a venture capital and private equity professional.
+In the mid 1990s he left Merrill Lynch and formed his own venture capital company, Waterford Capital.
+Waterford invested in fast growing Internet companies, many of which are still operating today.

-He later founded an Internet company and became its CEO, appliedE, Inc: focused on "KNOWLEDGE ARCHIVAL AND RECOLLECTION SYSTEMS AND METHODS" used by professionals to bill their clients for research done over the Internet.
-He registered 5 Patents issued to him as the Inventor which formed the basis of the company's software product, PartnerOnline.
+He later founded and became chief executive officer of an Internet company, appliedE, focused on "knowledge archival and recollection systems and methods", used by professionals to bill their clients for research done over the Internet.
+He registered five patents, which formed the basis of the company's software product, PartnerOnline.

 A medical setback sent him on rest and recovery vacation to Hilton Head in 1997 where he started investing in real estate.
-Using his tech background, he was one of the first vacation rental companies to advertise on the Internet and he used that advantage to grow his real estate holdings over the next 10 years.
+Using his technology background, he was one of the first vacation rental companies to advertise on the Internet and he used that advantage to grow his real estate holdings over the next 10 years.

-Zapiec owned a Vacation Rental Company in Hilton Head, SC - Hilton Head Hideaways.
-Additionally, he owns two other Enterprises, a Cleaning Services Company - A-1 Cleaning Services, and a Maintenance Company - A-1 Resort Services.
+Zapiec owned a vacation rental company, Hilton Head Hideaways.
+Additionally, he owns two other enterprises, a cleaning services company - A-1 Cleaning Services, and a maintenance company - A-1 Resort Services.